 More details about SoftMaker FreeOffice

 Remember Kingston Office?
-Well, it’s now renamed and repackaged as WPS Office, which is the acronym for Word, Presentation and Spreadsheets.
-Today, the WPS Office is one of the oldest office suites with more than three decades of development and releases.
+Well, it’s now renamed and repackaged as WPS Office, the acronym for Word, Presentation and Spreadsheets.
+Today, the WPS Office is one of the oldest office suites, with more than three decades of development and release.
 It is a fully-featured office suite available for all platforms and mobile devices.

-Some of the unique features of WPS Office are its real-time collaboration in its core programs which helps you work in a team in a shared document.
+Some of the noteworthy features of WPS Office are its real-time collaboration in its core programs which helps you work in a team on a shared document.
 The office suite comes with 100,000+ templates which allows you to create professional-grade documents and presentations.

 The WPS Office comes with the standard edition, free to download and use but limited in features.

-Its important to mention that this is a closed source program and may contain Ads.
-Also its developed by a Chinese company.
+It’s important to mention that this is a closed-source program and may contain Ads.
+Also, it was developed by a Chinese company.

 More details about WPS Office

-Here’s a quick comparison of the above free Microsoft office alternatives based on features and other details.
+Here’s a quick comparison of the free Microsoft Office alternatives based on noteworthy features and other details.